GST on Tobacco Products in India – Impact of GST on Cigarettes, Pan Masala & Gutkha (Latest News)

 What is Compensation Cess?

 Compensation cess serves as an additional tax layer on harmful products.
 The government introduced this concept to compensate states for revenue losses during GST implementation.
-For tobacco products, this cess significantly increases the final price.
+For tobacco products, this cess used to significantly increase the final price.

 Impact of GST on Tobacco Products